jkim-012/service-booking-app/README.md

   - JWT Token Usage: Clients include the JWT token in the Authorization header of requests.
   - Authentication: The server verifies the token's signature to authenticate users.
   - Authorization: Certain endpoints require specific roles or permissions, which are encoded in the JWT token.
+  - Token Expiry: JWT tokens have a limited validity period for enhanced security.

 ## 🏢 Business Management
 - **Register Business:** Service providers can register their businesses.